A topic from the subject of Physical Chemistry in Chemistry.

 Significance

-The diffusion of gases is a fundamental property of gases and plays an important role in many everyday processes, such as breathing, cooking, and the dispersal of odors.
+The diffusion of gases is a fundamental property of gases and plays an important role in many everyday processes, such as breathing (oxygen diffusing into the lungs and carbon dioxide diffusing out), cooking (the dispersal of aromas), and the dispersal of pollutants in the atmosphere.

 Share on: